 Since 2013, Farm Forward has worked to identify and help fund some of the most innovative programs working toward humane and sustainable agriculture in South Asia.
 Our granting programs especially aim to empower India’s hundreds of millions of farmers1 to find their own unique path to resist factory farming, preserve rural life, enhance community health, and create animal agriculture systems that are both humane and productive.

 Internationalizing the Fight Against Factory Farming

 Global meat production has increased by more than five times since 1950, and while people are eating less meat in the US, factory farming is the fastest growing method of animal production worldwide.2 Meat production is on the rise in India and China especially,3 and due to the scale of their populations, their futures effect all of us.
-The environmental problems caused by factory farming, like climate change4 and pandemic influenza,5 know no boundaries and the animals that produce the meat we eat in America are often raised abroad.
-The bottom line is that with our globalized economy, factory farming anywhere in the world is a threat to animal welfare and ecological stability everywhere in the world.
+The environmental problems caused by factory farming—like climate change4 and pandemic influenza5—know no boundaries, and the meat we eat in America is often produced by animals raised abroad.
+With our globalized economy, factory farming anywhere in the world is a threat to animal welfare and ecological stability everywhere in the world.

 If we’re going to defeat factory farming we can’t be content with victories only in the US, Canada, and Mexico—we must especially seek to turn back the progress of the factory farm in the world’s most populous nations, India and China, before it’s too late.
 India, as a fellow democracy with a developed and free media, is a natural ally.
 And action in India today can have an outsized impact precisely because India still has comparatively low rates of meat consumption and, while factory farms now dot the countryside, traditional systems of farming are still widespread.